tibialis anterior muscle exercises

 Introduction

-- The tibialis anterior muscle exercises Help to Reduce the risk of injury to the calf, foot, and ankle joints.
+• The tibialis anterior muscle exercises Help to Reduce the risk of injury to the calf, foot, and ankle joints.
 Helps to reduce the chance of getting tibialis anterior tendonitis.
-Helps to increase ground clearance when walking to avoid tripping, Decreases the risk of developing shin splints and stress fractures, Speed up recovery of shin splints and Boost athletic performance in sports where the ankle is “locked” like in soccer to kick a ball
+Helps to increase ground clearance when walking to avoid tripping, Decreases the risk of developing shin splints and stress fractures, Speed up recovery of shin splints, and Boost athletic performance in sports where the ankle is “locked” like in soccer to kick a ball

-- The tibialis anterior is a muscle of the lower leg in the human body that is used for the movement of the ankle joint.
+• The tibialis anterior is a muscle of the lower leg in the human body that is used for the movement of the ankle joint.
 It has its origin on the lateral surface of the tibia, and its insertion on the medial cuneiform and first metatarsal bone.
 The tibialis anterior muscle is one of the superficial muscles of the sole of the foot and is part of a group of muscles called the anterior compartment of the leg.
 The tibialis anterior muscle, also called tibialis anticus, is the largest compared to muscles in the anterior compartment of the leg.
-Its innervated by a branch of the tibial nerve and has a blood supply from branches of the medial and lateral sural arteries, its main functions are to dorsiflexion and inversion of the ankle.
+It is innervated by a branch of the tibial nerve and has a blood supply from branches of the medial and lateral sural arteries, its main functions are to dorsiflexion and inversion of the ankle.

 Tibialis anterior exercises names